mushcatshiro/CS-basics/Software Engineering/aws/storage.md

   - must use for file > 5GB
 - S3 transfer acceleration
   - improve speed by xfering to AWS edge location and forward data to S3 bucket in target region
+  - only pay for accelerated transfers
+  - not for copy objects as it is a bucket level feature
 - byte range fetch: speed up download or retrieve only specific data
   - parallel get for specific byte range
   - resilient to failures